Zurich Insurance Group: Corporate social responsibility

 In 2009, Zurich was awarded Charity Times "Best Insurance Services" and was shortlisted again in 2010.
 In 2012 the Zurich Community Trust (UK) won the Cross-Sector Partnership of the Year Award for its partnership with the treatment charity Addaction.

 According to its website, Zurich Community Trust has donated over £60 million since 1972, with the goal of addressing key social issues.
 It has supported over 600 charities a year, making a measurable impact on the lives of over 80,000 people.
 Zurich was one of the first recipients of the Community Mark from Business in the Community which it has successfully retained for three years.

-At a group level, the Z Zurich Foundation's mission is to help individuals and communities understand and manage risk, leveraging Zurich's core strengths as an insurer.
-Zurich is achieving this aim by working with long-term partnership with select non-profit organizations such as Practical Action, the Rainforest Alliance, and the International Federation of Red Cross and Red Crescent Societies.

 On 24 October 2002, Zurich North America hosted a ceremony at the 9/11 Tribute Center honoring the winners of its 2012 K.A.M.P. awards, a program created as a living legacy to the four employees killed on 9/11: John Keohane, Peggy Alario, Kathy Moran and Ludwig Picarro.

 Zurich began a relationship with SBP, a disaster relief organization based in New Orleans, at its Zurich Classic golf tournament in New Orleans.
 Over the next five years, more than 1,000 Zurich employees, customers, brokers, and distributors volunteered with SBP to rebuild homes in New Orleans, Staten Island and Joplin, until in April 2014, the company announced that its Z Zurich Foundation would give SBP a $3 million grant over three years.
 The grant would go towards creating a Disaster Resilience and Recovery Lab—a disaster relief model that propagates best practices learned in New Orleans after Katrina to communities affected by future disasters.

 In 2011, Zurich launched a free online resource – My Community Starter – designed to make getting involved in community activities more simple.

-In March 2012, Zurich reinforced its commitment to the Z Zurich foundation by making a substantial investment of $100 million.
+In March 2012, Zurich reinforced its commitment to the Z Zurich foundation by making an investment of $100 million.

 In March 2013, Zurich announced its global flood resilience program, which aims to enhance community flood resilience by finding innovative ways to increase the impact of disaster risk reduction efforts at community, national and global levels.
 The first country program is taking place in Mexico and Indonesia.
 To maximize the community impact of the program, Zurich has formed a strategic alliance with the International Federation of Red Cross and Red Crescent Societies (IFRC).